aakashsankritya/distributed-web-server/thought-process.md

 ## Distributed web-server
-The distributed web server is designed to:
+The distributed web server is designed for:

 - deduplicating unique request based on id
 - calling endpoints if provided